 - You carry on a trade or business as a sole proprietorship or as an independent contractor.

 - You’re a member of a partnership that carries on a trade or business.

-- You’re otherwise in business — including a part-time business — for yourself.
+- You’re otherwise in business — including a part-time business or gig work — for yourself.

 And generally, if you do some freelance moonlighting outside of your salaried job, you still qualify as self-employed.

 If you have performed services worth $600 or more for a client, you should receive a Form 1099-NEC from them.
 Or, if you’re paid via a third-party payment processor, such as PayPal, and received at least 200 payments totaling more than $20,000 in 2022 ($600 in payments regardless of the number of transactions in 2023 and beyond), you should receive a 1099-K from the payment processor.